Efficient Emptiness Check for Timed B\"uchi Automata (Extended version): Algorithm

 \subsection{Optimized use of guessing zone graph construction}

 The idea is to apply Couvreur's algorithm directly on $\ZG(\Aa)$ and find an SCC with an accepting node.
 An SCC is said to be \emph{unblocked} if it contains no blocking clock; recall that it is a clock $x$ that is checked for a guard which implies $x \le c$ for a constant $c$ and that is reset in no transition of the SCC.
+An SCC is said to be \emph{strongly non-Zeno} if it contains a clock $x$ that is both reset on a transition of the SCC, and checked in a guard which implies $x \ge 1$ in the SCC.

 Non-Zenoness can be ensured if the SCC satisfies one of the following conditions: \begin{itemize} \item It is unblocked and free from zero-checks.
-A zero-check is detected for a transition $(q,Z)\xra{g,R}(q',Z')$ and some clock $x$ when for each $\val\in Z$ and $\d\in\Rpos$ such that $\val+\d\sat g$, we have $(\val+\d)(x)=0$. \item There is a clock $x$ that is reset in the SCC and one of the transitions in the SCC implies $x \ge 1$. \end{itemize}
+A zero-check is detected for a transition $(q,Z)\xra{g,R}(q',Z')$ and some clock $x$ when for each $\val\in Z$ and $\d\in\Rpos$ such that $\val+\d\sat g$, we have $(\val+\d)(x)=0$. \item The SCC is strongly non-Zeno: there is a clock $x$ that is reset in the SCC and one of the transitions in the SCC implies $x \ge 1$. \end{itemize}

 For the second condition, note that such a reachable SCC instantiates into a path $\rho$ of $\Aa$ whose suffix corresponds to repeated traversal of this SCC.
 Every traversal resets $x$ and checks for a guard that implies $x \ge 1$.
 Therefore, at least $1$ time unit elapses in each traversal, implying that $\rho$ is a non-Zeno run.
 Notice that this relies on the same principle as the one used in the Strongly Non-Zeno construction~\cite{TYB:FMSD:2005} (see Section~\ref{sec:non_zeno:adding_one_clock}).
 However, in our case we exploit the information from $\Aa$: we do not add any new clock.
 Our algorithm will compute on the fly the set $L_\G$ of clocks $x$ such that $x\ge 1$ is implied by some guard in $\G$.
 This is done in the same way as for $U_\G$ in the previous subsection.
 Then, $\G$ satisfies the second condition above if $L_\G\cap R_\G$ is not empty.